grimch/logidoclet/README.md

 First, run LogiDoclet to generate the **minimal** documentation.
 This version contains only the structural facts of your code (classes, methods, fields, relationships) without any comments.
 This serves as a low-cost, high-density "map" of the entire project.

 ### Phase 2: Incremental Enrichment (Full Version)
-This phase creates a virtuous cycle of analysis and documentation:
+This phase creates an iterative cycle of analysis and documentation:
 1.  **Targeted Analysis:** Using the minimal "map," the AI targets a specific section of the code (e.g., a single package).
 2.  **Deep Code Reading:** The AI reads the raw `.java` source files for *only that targeted section*.
-3.  **Generate Understanding:** The AI generates high-quality, descriptive Javadoc comments.
+3.  **Generate Documentation:** The AI generates descriptive Javadoc comments.
 4.  **Update Source Code:** These new Javadoc comments are written back into the `.java` files.
 5.  **Regenerate Enriched Docs:** LogiDoclet is run again, this time to generate the **full** version (with comments).
-6.  **Repeat:** The AI can now use the enriched documentation for even faster and more insightful analysis in the next cycle.
+6.  **Repeat:** The AI can now use the enriched documentation for more efficient analysis in the next cycle.

 ### Process Visualization